pra34/javaee-qualifier/README.md

 # javaee-qualifier
-Illustration using Injection of Qualifiers
+Illustration using Injection of Producer Qualifiers

 Implementation using
 __Jersy Rest API__